 The Temporary Eviction Moratorium

-On March 23, 2020, the Mayor’s Order was expanded to temporarily ban all residential evictions, except for evictions related to violence, threats of violence, health and safety issues, and evictions under the Ellis Act (unless authorized by the Governor or State Legislature).
+On March 23, 2020, the Mayor issued a new Order that expanded the Eviction Moratorium to temporarily ban all residential evictions, except for evictions related to violence, health and safety issues, and evictions under the Ellis Act (see “Temporary Suspension Of Evictions” below).

-Pursuant to the Mayor's April 30, 2020 supplemental declaration, a landlord cannot evict a residential tenant for a missed rent payment that became due during the COVID-19 emergency until December 30, 2020 or later (six months after the Mayor's Order expires), provided both (a) and (b) apply:
+Pursuant to the Rent Payment Extension, a landlord cannot evict a residential tenant for a missed rent payment (or late fee) that became due during the Eviction Moratorium until six months after the Mayor's Order expires (currently February 28, 2021), provided both (a) and (b) apply:

-The second part of the Mayor’s Order (often referred to as the “eviction moratorium”) temporarily bans all residential evictions if the effective date of the eviction notice would fall within 60 days after the Mayor’s Order expires.
-As of the date of this publication, the Mayor’s Order is set to expire on June 30, 2020, which means the eviction moratorium is currently effective through August 30, 2020.
+The second part of the Mayor’s Order temporarily bans all residential evictions if the effective date of the eviction notice would fall within 60 days after the Mayor’s Order expires.
+As of the date of this publication, the Mayor’s Order is set to expire on August 31, 2020, which means the eviction moratorium is currently effective through October 30, 2020.

 The temporary ban does not apply if the basis for the eviction is related to violence, threats of violence, health and safety issues, or the Ellis Act (unless authorized by the Governor or State Legislature).
 If an eviction notice is served during this time, the landlord must attach the new Rent Board form, titled "Notice to Tenant Regarding the Existence of a Temporary Eviction Moratorium due to COVID-19" to the eviction notice.
 The form can also be found in the Rent Board’s Forms Center.